Creating Accessible Content (WCAG 2.0 Conformance)

 How to Meet - Page Titled (2.4.2)

 When a new HTML page is created in AEM, you can specify the page title.
-Make sure that the title adequately describes the content and purpose of the page, especially any unique aspects, so that visitors can quickly identify whether or not the content is actually relevant to their needs.
+Make sure that the title adequately describes the content of the page, so that visitors can quickly identify whether or not the content is actually relevant to their needs.

 You can also edit the page title when editing a page, which is accessible by Page Information - Properties.